 Where You Live Can Determine Your Debt Responsibility

-If you live in a community property state, both spouses may held be liable for debts incurred during the marriage, regardless of whose name is on the account.
+In community property states, both spouses may held be liable for debts incurred during the marriage, regardless of whose name is on the account.
 For example, one woman had to pay off a debt that she knew nothing about (her husband had opened this account in his own name during the marriage).
 I know, it's not fair, but that's the way the credit laws work for such states.
 This is something you really need to take into consideration if you live in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin.

 When two people apply for credit together, each is responsible for repaying the debt.
 This is true even if your divorce decree assigns the debt to your spouse.
 If an account goes into default due to non-payment, both spouses will be held liable since creditors are not bound by a divorce decree.
 On top of that, your credit score will drop, which will make getting credit in the future harder.